Home

 TV Distribution Amplifier

-By choosing and installing the best TV aerial, aligning it accurately and fitting low loss PF100 Coaxial Cable, you'll often achieve better Freeview reception than by installing aerial amplifiers (signal boosters) onto an existing poor aerial installation.
-Old aerials in particular are often fitted with lossy, inferior quality coaxial cable which may have suffered weather damage and water ingression.
-Fitting an aerial amplifier or signal booster to such installations is quite pointless.
+By installing the best TV aerial, aligning it accurately and using low loss Coaxial Cable, you'll often achieve better Freeview reception, than by fitting an aerial amplifier onto an existing poor aerial installation.

-If, after improving your TV aerial installation and realigning your aerial, you still get poor Freeview reception then a signal booster may help, particularly if you have a long coaxial cable down lead.
+If, after improving your TV aerial installation and realigning your aerial, you still get poor Freeview reception, then a signal booster may help, particularly if you have a long coaxial cable down lead.

 Masthead Amplifier